olanuges90/Highlights-ProcessorNCAA/README.md

     - Python 3: Install Python 3.
 Verify Installation: python --version

 3. AWS Account ID: Retrieve from the AWS Management Console.
-    - Go to your AWS acount, click on your account name in the top right corner and copy your account ID.
+    - Go to your AWS account, click on your account name in the top right corner and copy your account ID.
 Keep in a safe place.
 4. AWS Credentials: Retrieve ACCESS Key and Secret Key
    - Log in to the AWS Management Console.
    - Go to IAM (Identity and Access Management).